ronitganguly/Inverted-Index-of-wikipedia-documents-using-MapReduce/README.md

 1. Distributed cache: In this project, we are removing the stop words before indexing.
 So, a stop word file is provided to all the mappers.
 2. Value tagging: Since Mapper releases two types of outputs in this project, the reducer, comparator, partitioner have to know which kind of key they are facing currently.
 So, a special value is tagged to one kind of key in order to differentiate.
 3. Custom writable class: This class also implements a compareTo method which compares the tokens from each other and then it compares the frequency of the token within those tokens(property of inverted indexes).
+4. Secondary sorting on composite keys.
-4. Multiple outputs: Two files are being produced at the end.
+5. Multiple outputs: Two files are being produced at the end.